hamedvalizadeh/vagrant-tutorial/Sample-Scenarios/Simple-VM-Run.md

-anther completing the execution of the above command, you will have a new VM in your `oracle VM VirtualBox` list that is in running mode.
+after completing the execution of the above command, you will have a new VM in your `oracle VM VirtualBox` list that is in running mode.